COVID-19: Indigenous Health Research

 Samson Hunter of Nsichiwayasihk Cree Nation created Kahkakiw, which means raven in Cree, a puppet that flies around Northern Manitoba, learning with community members about the Coronavirus.
 Kahkakiw speaks in Cree, English and Dene, as he speaks about the coronavirus pandemic providing information from an Indigenous perspective.

-- View CIHR COVID-19: Indigenous Health Research current and archived opportunities.
+- View CIHR COVID-19: Indigenous COVID-19 Rapid Research Funding Opportunity.

 - View CIHR COVID-19: Indigenous Health Research decisions.